 Now it’s time to take a look at everything you have in place, and how to make it even better.

 Beyond exploring different topics and reference guides you can create for your site, you should also be exploring new media mentions and link building options as well.
 Here are 70+ more ideas to start scaling in different directions.

 Monetization is also a big focus now as well.
 With traffic flowing through your site, you can start testing different call to actions, affiliate offers, sales copy, and how your audience is reacting to your content.

 To truly master the art of making money online with a website or blog, you need to put in the time to split test and find new improvements and opportunities daily.
 This is something that will take place during the life of your site.

 Exciting stuff, right?
 I always love creating new sites and projects, as you never know what they might lead to in the coming months and years.

 No matter what your expertise is, how many sites you’ve created, or even if you’re a complete newbie… this is a simple five step formula that results in success time and time again.

 Enough about me and my advice for creating something potentially life-changing and amazing.
-Now it’s time for YOU to take action and make things happen!
+Now it’s time for YOU to take action, build your blog website, and make things happen!